naclomi/desktop-finder/README.md

 # desktop-finder
-A platform-agnostic shell script that prints an absolute path to the current user's desktop directory.
+A platform-agnostic shell script that prints a path to the current user's desktop directory relative to the terminal's working directory.
+Optionally, can print the desktop's absolute directory instead.

 Useful in classroom settings where the instructor might ask students to "cd ~/Desktop", since depending on operating system and the presence of backup